 Reaching a height of 777 feet (237 metres), the skyscraper – formerly known as 45 East 22nd Street – will be the tallest building in the Flatiron District, a neighbourhood in midtown Manhattan that includes Madison Square Park.

-Its is one of many svelte skyscrapers rising or recently completed in New York – part of an explosion of "super-slender" towers that includes Rafael Viñoly's 432 Park Avenue, SHoP Architects' 111 West 57th Street and Christian de Portzamparc's One57.
+Its is one of many skinny skyscrapers rising or recently completed in New York – part of an explosion of "super-slender" towers that includes Rafael Viñoly's 432 Park Avenue, SHoP Architects' 111 West 57th Street and Christian de Portzamparc's One57.

 Featuring a concrete skeleton sheathed in glass, Kohn Pedersen Fox (KPF)'s tower rises high above the masonry buildings surrounding it.
 A stone base is intended to help the skyscraper blend with the neighbourhood at street level.